 “How are my digital scores backed-up?”

 Cloud Hosting & Backup

-To save your entire digital library, Newzik has built its own cloud, hosted on the secure Amazon server, to store all your scores!
+To save your entire digital library, Newzik has its own built-in cloud, hosted on the secure Amazon server, allowing you to store all of your scores no matter where or when!
 Whether you lose or break an iPad, or simply forget it at home, you can ALWAYS retrieve your content, including your annotations, from any other iPad.